-Requirement Action Status

-Completion of a Facility Participate in the creation of a Facility

-Accessibility Design Accessibility Design Standard document

-Standard document in collaboration with departments across Complete

-the organization and present to Council

-for adoption.

-Removal of, and/or Continue with accessibility

-prevention of barriers improvements/enhancements as Ongoing

-in county-owned and identified in facility audits.

-leased facilities

-Removal of and/or Ensure new parks are built to compliance

-prevention of barriers standards.
-Retrofit with new play

-in county parks equipment where required to meet Ongoing

-compliance.
-Ensure pathways are clear

-and accessible.
-Where possible, install

-accessibility features such as rubberized

-surfacing and/or sensory features within

-playgrounds with high usage and

-identified need.
+Requirement Action Status Completion of a Facility Accessibility Design Standard document Participate in the creation of a Facility Accessibility Design Standard document in collaboration with departments across the organization and present to Council for adoption.
+Complete Removal of, and/or prevention of barriers in county-owned and leased facilities Continue with accessibility improvements/enhancements as identified in facility audits.
+Ongoing Removal of and/or prevention of barriers in county parks Ensure new parks are built to compliance standards.
+Retrofit with new play equipment where required to meet compliance.
+Ensure pathways are clear and accessible.
+Ongoing